ethereum/EIPs/EIPs/eip-4.md

 # Abstract

-This document describes a classification scheme for EIPs, adapted from BIP123.
+This document describes a classification scheme for EIPs, adapted from [BIP 123](https://github.com/bitcoin/bips/blob/master/bip-0123.mediawiki).

 EIPs are classified by system layers with lower numbered layers involving more intricate interoperability requirements.